 The survey covers the whole country.
 Only private households are included.
-Persons, living in student hostels or in workers' hostels are treated as private households.
+Persons living in student hostels or in workers' hostels are treated as private households.

-All households, covered in the sample, are surveyed within three months with the reference period evenly spread throughout 12 weeks of the quarter.
+All households covered in the sample are surveyed within three months, with the reference period evenly spread throughout the 13 weeks of the quarter.

 The resident population includes all persons usually residing in Bulgaria, including persons temporarily abroad (less than one year).
-The survey covers all the members of the selected households including conscripts and people absent from home due to: business trip, seasonal or temporal work, tourism, temporary (less than 6 months) stay in hospitals or other health institutions for medical cure and other.
+The survey covers all the members of the selected households including people absent from home due to: business trip, seasonal or temporal work, tourism, temporary (less than 6 months) stay in hospitals or other health institutions for medical cure and other.

-A household is defined as a group of two or more people living together in a house or a part of a house and having common budget.
-The person stating that they do not belong to any household and that they live on their own budget is considered as a single person household.
+A household is defined as a group of two or more people living together in a house or a part of a house and having a common budget.
+Any person stating that they do not belong to any household and that they live on their own budget is considered as a single-person household.

-The Labour force survey is based on two-stage stratified cluster sample.
-Clusters at the first stage are the enumeration districts and at the second stage - households.
-In the first stage 2 250 enumeration districts are selected with probability proportional to the population in the districts.
-In the second stage eight households are sampled with systematic random sample from each PSU.
+The Labour Force Survey is based on a two-stage stratified cluster sample.
+Clusters at the first stage are the enumeration districts and at the second stage households.
+In the first stage 2 438 enumeration districts are selected with probability proportional to the population in the districts.
+In the second stage eight households are sampled with systematic random sample from each primary sampling unit (PSU).

-The sample consists of three independent sub-samples of enumeration districts for each month of a quarter.
-The households from each of these sub-samples are evenly spread through the 4 weeks in a month.
-Each month, 6 000 households in 750 enumeration districts are observed, i.e. 1 500 households per week.
+The sample consists of three independent sub-samples of enumeration districts for each month of a quarter, consisting of 4 calendar weeks, and of an additional sub-sample (1 504 households) for the thirteenth week of the quarter.
+The households from each of these sub-samples are evenly spread through the weeks and 1 500 households per week are observed.

-The sample is stratified by districts (28 administrative districts at NUTS-3 level), crossing with urban/rural area.
+The sample is stratified by district (28 administrative districts at NUTS 3 level), crossing with urban/rural area.

-The base for the LFS sample is provided by 2001 Population Census.
-The enumeration districts and households in the sample have been selected from the list roll of enumeration districts and households prepared during the March 2001 Population Census.
+The base for the LFS sample is provided by the 2001 Population Census.
+The enumeration districts and households in the sample are selected from the list roll of enumeration districts and households prepared during the Population Census.

 The sample unit is the household.
-In total 18 000 households are sampled each quarter, corresponding to an overall sampling rate of 0.6%.
+In total 19 504 households are sampled each quarter, corresponding to an overall sampling rate of 0.65%.

 A 2-(2)-2 rotation pattern is used.
-According to the rotation scheme (applied since March 1996) half of the households (4 in each enumeration district) stay in the sample for two consecutive quarters.
-Respondents are interviewed in two consecutive quarters, then temporarily are removed for the next two quarters and enter again for the following two quarters afterwards being definitely removed from the survey.
+According to the rotation scheme (applied since March 1996) half of the households (four in each enumeration district) stay in the sample for two consecutive quarters.
+Respondents are interviewed in two consecutive quarters, then are temporarily removed for the next two quarters and entered again for the following two quarters, thereafter being definitely removed from the survey.